 Use Confluent Platform systemd Service Unit Files

 You can use Confluent Platform systemd service unit files to configure automatic startup and monitoring of services during system boot.
-These files are analogous to init scripts or startup scripts and they provide a standardized method for automatically starting Confluent Platform server components in the correct order on startup.
+These files provide a standardized method for starting Confluent Platform server components in the correct order on startup.

-The systemd service unit files are optimized for staging and production deployments on Linux-based systems.
+The systemd service unit files support staging and production deployments on Linux-based systems.

-The systemd service unit files are included in the RPM and Debian packages for the following Confluent Platform components:
+The RPM and Debian packages include systemd service unit files for these Confluent Platform components:

 • Apache Kafka® (kafka)